balaji-167/exploratory-data-analysis-sql-project/README.md

 **Customers**
 7. Who are our most valuable customers, and how much of the business rests on them?
 8. Do customers come back, or do they buy once and disappear?
-9. Which countries and demographics generate the most value — not just the most volume?
+9. Which countries and demographics generate the most value, not just the most volume?

 ## What I Did

 Twelve SQL scripts, each covering one analysis technique:

-- **Database & dimension exploration** — schema, distinct dimensions, date boundaries
+- **Database & dimension exploration** - schema, distinct dimensions, date boundaries
-- **Measures exploration** — core KPIs in a single consolidated report
+- **Measures exploration** - core KPIs in a single consolidated report
-- **Magnitude & ranking analysis** — revenue by category, country, and demographic; top/bottom performers via `RANK()`
+- **Magnitude & ranking analysis** - revenue by category, country, and demographic; top/bottom performers via `RANK()`
-- **Change-over-time & cumulative analysis** — yearly/monthly trends and running totals with `SUM() OVER()`
+- **Change-over-time & cumulative analysis** - yearly/monthly trends and running totals with `SUM() OVER()`
-- **Performance analysis** — year-over-year and vs-average comparisons using `LAG()` and window functions
+- **Performance analysis** - year-over-year and vs-average comparisons using `LAG()` and window functions
-- **Part-to-whole analysis** — each category's share of total revenue
+- **Part-to-whole analysis** - each category's share of total revenue
-- **Data segmentation** — customers bucketed into VIP / Regular / New; products into cost bands via `CASE`
+- **Data segmentation** - customers bucketed into VIP / Regular / New; products into cost bands via `CASE`
-- **Customer & product reports** — two final consolidated views with derived KPIs (recency, average order value, monthly spend)
+- **Customer & product reports** - two final consolidated views with derived KPIs (recency, average order value, monthly spend)

 ## Key Insights